 Thankfully we are rarely sick, and if we do come down with something, we know how to nip it quickly to avoid gut-busting antibiotics.
-I did get my first thermogram at a more natural-minded doctor’s office a couple years ago (I should do that again soon, especially since my Mom died of breast cancer, but I know hers was from the high-dose menopause hormones she took before anyone knew better), but besides that it’s been about 5 years since I’d seen my regular doctor.
-Although since then I went to an urgent care center for a UTI/kidney stone, which was when I wrote about those times when we are thankful for pharmaceuticals!
+I did get my first thermogram at a more natural-minded doctor's office a couple years ago (I should do that again soon, especially since my Mom died of breast cancer, but I know hers was from the high-dose menopause hormones she took before anyone knew better), but besides that it's been about 5 years since I'd seen my regular doctor.
+Although since then I had to go to an urgent care center for a UTI/kidney stone, which was when I wrote about those times when we are thankful for pharmaceuticals!

 However, it seems like there is always some form to fill out that asks who your doctor is, and since you never know when it might be beneficial to have a relationship with your conventional doctor, I made myself an appointment.
 (Okay, I also had some other reasons, which I'll tell you about below…)

 NOTE: As you know, I’m not a doctor or anywhere close.
 Use our own judgment and do your own research after reading this!

 When the nurse went through her list I was thanking God that I could say “no” to so many things…

 - Are you stressed a lot?
 Not really.

 - Do you have any aches or pains?
 Nope.

 - Do you have low energy?
 No.

 - Do you struggle with sleep?
 No.

 - Do you take any medications?
 No.